Cheapest Way to Ship Luggage Domestically in USA (2026)

 Pack Smart: Use a Snug Box and the H Taping Method

 To avoid paying for empty space, always pack your suitcase in a sturdy, corrugated box that fits it snugly.
 A tight fit prevents your items from shifting and, more importantly, keeps your dimensional weight low.
-This helps you avoid nonstandard size fees that carriers like USPS charge for very large boxes.
+This helps you avoid nonstandard size fees that carriers charge for very large boxes.

 Once packed, seal the box using the H taping method.
 This means applying strong packing tape along the center seam and across both edge seams, forming an “H” on the top and bottom.
 This technique provides maximum strength and prevents the box from bursting open during transit.